SPEAK VISUALLY Receive practical tips on how to

 There are two main categories of advertising appeals for you to incorporate into your designs – emotional appeals and rational appeals.

 We've covered 23 types of advertising appeals that fall into each of these two categories and even included at least one example for each one so that you can see how they've been used in the real world.

 Find your favorite advertising appeal and get started creating your graphic, video or animation to share with your own audience.

 And if you prefer to watch a video to learn about each of these appeal types, you're in luck!
 We've created a video version of this blog post just for you.
 Click here to view the video or scroll down to the end of the post.

 Appealing to your audience's emotions can be achieved through strong imagery, impactful text or powerful music.
 An emotional advertising appeal depends more on feelings and perceptions than logic or reason to provoke action.

-The ad states that research shows how important skin-to-skin contact is for infants and questions what kind of razor-smooth finish they want to share.
-While the personal appeal is directed toward new fathers, those without children will still understand the message of quality.
+The ad states that research shows how important skin-to-skin contact is for infants, and questions what kind of razor-smooth finish they want to share.
+While the ad is directed at new fathers, those without children will still understand the message.

-People are motivated by what others are doing around them.
-In this IKEA ad, there is a clear reference to the insanely popular TV show, Game of Thrones.
+People are motivated by what others are doing.
+In this IKEA ad, there's a clear reference to the insanely popular TV show Game of Thrones.
 This year, the head costume designer for the show revealed how Jon Snow's cape is actually made from affordable IKEA rugs.